WestDRI/autumnschool22/content/bash/bash-01-intro.md

   from hours to minutes.

-The use of HPC in modeling complex physical phenomena such as astrophysical processes, weather, fluid dynamics, molecular interactions, and engineering design is well know to researchers in those fields.
+The use of HPC in modeling complex physical phenomena such as astrophysical processes, weather, fluid dynamics, molecular interactions, and engineering design is well known to researchers in those fields.
 More recently, HPC is being used by researchers in other fields from genomics and medical imaging to social sciences and humanities.

 ## Why the shell?